YOU’VE GOT THIS!

 What do I do on Race Day?

-1. SLEEP AND NUTRITION Try to get a solid 8-9 hours of sleep the night before.
+SLEEP AND NUTRITION Try your best to get a solid 9-10 hours of sleep the night before.
 Wake up early and have a good breakfast.
 Most athletes choose to eat foods like toast or porridge that won’t feel too heavy in their stomach.
-You can have a small snack, like a banana, 30mins before the race if you’re still feeling hungry.
-Try to avoid fry-ups/oily foods, high fibre cereals or dense muesli.
+You can have a small snack, like a banana, 30 mins before the race if you’re still feeling hungry.
+Try to avoid fry-ups/oily foods, high fibre cereals or dense muesli before the race.
 The worst thing you can do, though, is race on an empty stomach.
 Breakfast is important, so don’t skip it! 🥣

-3. RACE PACK Head to registration and collect your pack (see event schedule for timing).
+RACE PACK Head to registration and collect your pack (see event schedule for timing).
 The race pack includes your timing chip, race bib, swim cap, and safety pins.
-Tutus are optional, so grab one if you want!
+Tutus are optional to wear but included in your entry fee, so grab one if you want one!

 Can Boys and Men race at Every Woman Triathlon?